brunodesanti/muvinn-reg/README.md

     - `dict["metadata"]["id_scan"]`: ID of the imaging scan
     - `dict["metadata"]["wl"]`: illumination wavelength

-### Source Python codes
+### Source codes
-Python codes are included in the following folders:
+Source codes are included in the following directories:
 - ```models```:  scripts for training models
 - ```networks```: scripts for initializing networks (SIREN and ReLU)
 - ```objectives```:  scripts for interpolation, normalized cross correlation and regularizers
 - ```utils```:  scripts for processing, visualizing and evaluating

 ### Notebooks
-In the notebooks folder, you will find all the notebooks used for the paper.
+In the notebooks directory, you will find all the notebooks used for the paper.

 - ```notebooks/experiments```: contains notebooks to run all the experiments shown in the paper
 - ```notebooks/mevislab```: contains notebook to export data for MeVisLab and MeVisLab projects to visualize and annotate landmarks on PAT volumes